erincswift/Python_Instacart/README.md

 * Create new variables to store aggregate functions using conditional logic
 * Create and append customer flags, such as loyalty flags
 * Use Python libraries to create visualizations
+* Use Python libraries to create correlation tables and heatmaps
 * Summarize the project in Analysis Report

 ## File Summary